suffolklibraries/lgc/content/collections/events/newmarket-objects-and-stories-26-03.md

     content:
       -
         type: text
-        text: 'Drop in sessions will take place at the following times and dates in the library: ' -
+        text: 'The drop in session will take place at the following time and date in the library: ' -
     type: paragraph
     content: